 Technology has progressed rapidly allowing those who previously were left with little option for a normal life, the chance for a happy and independent life with low vision.
 The treatment options are abundant such as bioptics and telescopic implants for macular degeneration and diabetic retinopathy, which are already considered very mainstream.

 While not every solution is fit for every body, we will be happy to help you navigate the many options for low vision aids.
 Additionally for day to day there are amazing computer programs for easier computer usage, digital magnifiers, and much more.
-Call your low vision specialist near Anaheim, today!
+Call your low vision optometrist near Anaheim, today!